 Can the Weather Affect a Person's Asthma?

 Yes.
-Weather conditions can bring on asthma symptoms.
-Some people's asthma symptoms get worse at certain times of the year.
-For others, a severe storm or sudden weather change can trigger a flare-up.
+In some people with asthma, weather conditions and changes can bring on asthma symptoms or lead to an asthma flare-up.
+Some kids' asthma symptoms get worse at certain times of the year.
+For others, a sudden weather change, such as a severe storm, can trigger a flare-up.

 - Hot, humid air also can be a problem.
 In some places, heat and sunlight combine with pollutants to create ground-level ozone.
 This kind of ozone can be a strong asthma trigger.
 So can smoky air from a wildfire.

 - Wet weather and windy weather can cause problems, too.
 Wet weather encourages the growth of mold, and wind can blow mold and pollen through the air.

 If you think weather may be triggering your asthma, work with your doctor to track your symptoms using an asthma symptoms trigger diary.
 Do you think that your asthma might be triggered by pollen, mold, or other allergens?
 Ask your doctor about allergy testing.

 Weather-Management Tips to Try

 If air quality or weather affect you, try these tips to make things better:

 - Watch the weather forecast: Many forecasts give information on pollen counts and other conditions that might affect your asthma.

 - Limit your outdoor activity on days when your triggers are strongest.

 - Close windows to keep pollens and molds out.
 This can be important at night while you sleep.
 If it's hot, turn on the air conditioning.
 Not only is air conditioning cooling, it also dries and even filters the air you breathe.

 - Keep your quick-relief medicine with you at all times.